ConyVidal/conyvidal.github.io/_pages/about.md

   - /about.html
 ---

-I'm a [Ph.D. candidate](https://conyvidal.github.io/research/){:target="_blank"} at Harvard University (degree expected May 2024).
+I'm a [Ph.D. candidate](https://conyvidal.github.io/research/){:target="_blank"} at Harvard University (defense to be held February 2024).
 My doctoral research uses digital technologies and large-scale datasets to examine the dynamic impact of real-world stressors on health behaviors and emotional wellbeing.

 Alongside my Ph.D., I've worked as a [science and technology policy analyst](https://conyvidal.github.io/policy){:target="_blank"} and written about emerging technologies and the domestic and global factors shaping the United States' S&T strategy for the [Belfer Center for Science and International Affairs](https://www.belfercenter.org/){:target="_blank"}.
 Additionally, as President of the [Harvard Science Policy Group](https://projects.iq.harvard.edu/sciencepolicy/home){:target="_blank"}, I have partnered with experts to deliver programming on timely policy issues as well as to support career exploration and professional development among young scientists and engineers interested in policy.